 Save all your purchase receipts and save up to 25% on your shopping in the European Union.

-Thanks to a special EU-regulation, international travelers can reclaim the Value Added Tax paid over goods.
+Thanks to a special EU-regulation, international travelers can reclaim the Value Added Tax paid over goods they have bought in the EU.
 We will help you get a VAT refund on your shopping in the European Union, even if you shop online.
-We make it easy, ensure you get the highest refund possible and are here to help you claim what's yours.
-We think it's a shame millions of euro's are left unclaimed each year.
+We make it easy, we ensure you get the highest refund possible and are here to help you claim what's yours.
+We think it's a shame that millions of euro's are left unclaimed each year.
 Money which could be reinvested in yourself, in others or in the world.

 Keep your receipts and save up to 25% on your shopping made in the EU.
 Rates differ per country.
 Refund of VAT is only possible when shopping at partner- and participating shops as EU regulation does not legally obligate shops to participate.
 Find a full list of participating stores in our taxfree shopping guide or in the vatfree.com mobile app for iOS en Android